 The charming resort town of Ohakune, the small settlement of Rangataua and the army town of Waiouru are connected through history by the north Island Main Trunk Railway, completed in 1907.
 A short drive from Turoa ski area, with its fertile soil rich with volcanic ash, Ohakune is known as the Carrot Capital of New Zealand, reflecting the importance of market gardening to this area.

-For those more adventurous types, take a bit of an adrenaline shot by skiing or snowboarding on an active volcano, or if you’re just after a cozy fire, a warm meal and a glass of wine, there are plenty of first class restaurants, bars and eateries to satisfy the most discerning palates.
+For those more adventurous types, take a bit of an adrenaline shot by skiing or snowboarding on an active volcano, or if you’re just after a cozy fire, a warm meal and a glass of wine, there are plenty of first class restaurants, bars and eateries.

-The Mountains to Sea - Nga Ara Tuhono cycle trail starts on the flanks of Mount Ruapehu, travels through Tongariro National Park and Whanganui National Park, then follows New Zealand's longest navigable river to the ocean floor in Wanganui.
+The Mountains to Sea - Nga Ara Tuhono cycle trail starts on the flanks of Mount Ruapehu, travels through Tongariro National Park and Whanganui National Park, then follows New Zealand's longest navigable river to the ocean floor in Whanganui.
 For a shorter slice of the trail, the Ohakune Old Coach Road is a classic short ride.
 With one end of the trail in Ohakune, access is easy and the ride is suitable for beginners to experts.
-Originally used by horse-drawn coaches to transport passengers between the two rail heads of the unfinished North Island trunk line, The Old Coach Road is steeped in history, boasting fantastic views and landmarks, including the Hapuawhenua Viaduct.

 If you’re keen on a longer visit, there are various options that cover the entire spectrum of accommodation experiences.
 From camping to luxury lodges and chateaus, Ohakune has just about every style of bed (and breakfast) you can imagine.
-Whether you’d like a high energy social stay, or you’d rather fall asleep to the warm glow of a crackling fire, it’s easy to browse and book all manner of accommodations right here.
+It’s easy to browse and book all manner of accommodations right here.